Advanced Policy Analyst Program

 - Participants will begin their first assignment following completion of the orientation week

 Only the top 50 to 70 candidates, assessed on a combination of overall academic excellence and demonstration of leadership experience, will be considered for an interview based on the number of available positions.
 Should you be considered for an interview, you will be contacted by the APAP Secretariat by December 2022.
 All communications with candidates will be by e-mail only.
 When applying, please include a valid e-mail address and check your mailbox frequently.

 Failure to provide the requested information will prevent us from screening your application and therefore will result in the rejection of your application.
 Applicants will not be solicited for incomplete or missing information.

 The Advanced Policy Analyst Program intake process is advertised through the Vidcruiter recruitment platform and is coordinated by Finance Canada on behalf of participating organizations.

 Ottawa ON K1N 6Z2

-Note: Please submit job applications through GC Jobs.
+Note: Please submit job applications through the Vidcruiter recruitment platform.
 Do not submit job applications directly to the Advanced Policy Analyst Program.